~ Edame SOYBEAN Seed ~

 We start ours in small pots or modules to avoid mice eating the seeds or birds pulling them up as they sprout.
 Once a few inches tall plant out 10 inches apart with about 18 inches between rows.
 Let the pods dry until brittle on the plants and it’s pretty easy to get the seeds out.
 In bad weather you’ll need to cut the plants and bring into a garage or greenhouse to dry.

-A new short-season edame soybean - gorgeous black seeds with a thin emerald stripe up the edge.
+A new short-season edame soybean - gorgeous black seeds, which - dependent on weather - often form a a thin emerald stripe up the edge.
 A great dual purpose variety - as tender and tasty as any green edamame when cooked fresh, but also can be dried.